JohnXLivingston/peertube-plugin-livechat/documentation/conversejs.md

 - ```{{CHANNEL_ID}}``` to insert the channel numerical ID and have a custom room for each channel.
 - ```{{CHANNEL_NAME}}``` to insert the channel name (see the Peertube's documentation for possible characters) and have a custom room for each channel.

-You can mix several placeholder.
+You can mix several placeholders.

 Example: ```room_{{VIDEO_UUID}}@room.peertube.im.your_domain```